jasondasho/Find-IP-Lab/README.md

 <h1>How To Find An IP Address</h1>

 <h2>Description</h2>
-Project consists of a simple command line script that walks the user through identfying a Windows IP address on a LAN.<br />
+Project consists of a simple command line script that walks the user through identfying a Windows IP address.<br />

 <h2>Languages and Utilities Used</h2>